Rhode Island man charged with fatal shooting during argument

 Gangi is charged with first-degree murder, discharge of a firearm resulting in death, assault with a dangerous weapon, and discharge of a firearm in a compact area, police said.

 He faces arraignment on Wednesday.
-The case was not entered into online court records and it was unclear if he had an attorney.
+No defense attorney was listed in online court records.

 Sign up for Daily Newsletters